-In recent years, technology such as social media, analytics, and cloud computing have offered businesses many more opportunities to promote, grow, and improve.
+In recent years, technology such as social media, analytics, and cloud computing have offered organizations many more opportunities to promote, grow, and improve.
 However, with these new opportunities come added concerns.

 One area in which this is especially true is personal data.
-Companies in virtually every industry are now data aggregators, meaning that they collect and store data on customers, clients, patients, employees, and others.
-At the same time, a whole new business model has been created by data management, processing, and storage companies.
-Data is extremely valuable to the companies that have it — and to fraudulent third parties that can sell it.
+Organizations in virtually every industry are now data aggregators, meaning that they collect and store data on customers, clients, patients, employees, and others.
+At the same time, a whole new business model has been created by data management, processing, and storage organizations.
+Data is extremely valuable to the organizations that have it — and to fraudulent third parties that can sell it.

 Difficult lessons learned